groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 highlighted in red.
 This button is very important.
 No modification made via the administration interface will be permanent and none, except password changes, will be applied until this button is used.
 This button performs a permanent backup of the changes and applies them.
-In this meanner, major errors can be easily removed with a simple restart unless they are applied.
+In this manner, major errors can be easily removed with a simple restart unless they are applied.

 #### Shutdown and Restart